-Although traffic volumes here were quite sparse, the station itself was unique, being home to the only crossing place for trains on the line.
+The station itself was unique, being home to the only crossing place for trains on the line.
 Consequently, it was the only station on the line that required both an up and a down platform.
-Despite its obvious importance to the daily running operations of the railway, it was one of the quieter stations, although traffic did increase after the airbase spur was opened in 1954.
+Despite its operational importance, it was one of the quieter stations from a traffic volume perspective, although traffic did increase after the airbase spur was opened in 1954.

-The roots of The Lambourn Valley railway are firmly embedded here by virtue of the fact that Welford Park estate was the ancestral home of one George Branston Eyre, who later changed his name to Archer-Houblon.
+There is another reason for considering it one of the most important stations on the line.
+The roots of the LVR are firmly embedded here by virtue of the fact that Welford Park estate was the ancestral home of one George Branston Eyre, who later changed his name to Archer-Houblon.
 This local entrepreneur, as we now know, was the instigator and then Chairman of the original, independent LVR Company.

-The station was reconstructed by the GWR in late 1908, and this view dates from around 1920.
+The station was reconstructed by the GWR in late 1908; this view dates from around 1920.
 Corrugated iron pagoda waiting sheds were provided on each platform and a speed limit of 15mph was active through the approaches to the down loop.
-Also visible is the point rodding which incorporated a 'dog-leg' both to enable it to clear the 'up' platform, and doubling as an expansion bracket for the metal.
+Also visible is the dog-leg point rodding, designed both to enable it to clear the 'up' platform, and doubling as an expansion bracket for the metal.

 The station's water supply was primarily ferried in from Lambourn by train, but in 1954, mains water was piped in for the first time by connecting into the pipeline previously laid by the military line contractors in 1952.
-Given the fact that the nearby airbase had been established during the course of World War II, Welford saw no major rise in goods traffic.
-Things however, didn't stay totally static.
-The movement of additional livestock, plus the odd wagon load of supplies for the camp, did generate some increase.
+Despite the establishment during World War II of the nearby airbase, Welford Park saw no major rise in goods traffic.
+Things, however, didn't stay totally static: the movement of additional livestock, plus the odd wagon-load of supplies for the camp did generate some increase.

 In 1942, the GWR decided to construct a concrete loading dock to ease the loading and unloading of goods and livestock between rail and road vehicles.
 It was built into the end of the down platform, and the work was carried out by the GWR engineering department at a cost of approximately £120.

-The crossing loop could hold a locomotive and seven carraiges and measured 312 ft. long.
+The crossing loop could hold a locomotive and seven carriages and measured 312 ft. long.
 The booking office and up platform were accessible from the platform ramps via a boarded crossing.

 The 1940s and Signalman Vince Martin poses for the camera outside the signal box.
 The station nameplate has been painted over as part of wartime security measures, and in accordance with blackout regulations the lamp posts have been overpainted in white.